outcoldman/outcoldman.com/about/index.markdown

 > `c#`, `c++`, `javascript`.

-- Worked in Visual Studio Diagnostics Team.
+- Visual Studio Diagnostics Team.
-- Worked on first version of [Performance and Diagnostics Hub](http://blogs.msdn.com/b/visualstudioalm/archive/2013/07/12/performance-and-diagnostics-hub-in-visual-studio-2013.aspx) in Visual Studio 2013.
+- Designed and built Performance and Diagnostics Hub.
+Extensible core for writing diagnostic tools in Visual Studio and Internet Explorer.
+It was very complex system with various points of extensibility, including remote native collector, Workflow based extension for Visual Studio, out of process Data Warehouse and out of process HTML/JavaScript rendering.
+Our team have built a transparent layer between all of these systems, providing simple and efficient way to communicate between all of the parts of the system.
+Several tools were written in the first year of existence of Diagnostic Hub by several teams worked closely with us.
-- Supporting legacy Profiling Tools in Visual Studio 2010 and 2012.
+- Supporting legacy Profiling Tools in Visual Studio 2010 and 2012, including binary instrumentation, ETW based sampling and legacy driver based sampling.
-- Supporting Code Analysis tools for Visual Studio (FxCop).
+- Supporting Code Analysis tools for Visual Studio (FxCop), including adding support for newest platforms.
+- Researched few projects on hackathons, including IntelliCommand (published as [open source VS extension]((https://github.com/intellicommand))) and Diagnostics Live Hub, which was a vision for the future project Live Debugging in future version of Visual Studio.
+- In total worked in 3 offices: started remotely from Russia, moved to Vancouver, BC and ended up in headquarters in Redmond, WA.

 ### March 2010 - June 2011.
 [Mobile Systems International Ltd](http://www.msiuk.com/).

-> `asp.net`, `c#`, `ms-sql`, `silverlight`, `wcf`, `entity-framework`, `prism`.
+> `asp.net`, `c#`, `ms-sql`, `silverlight`

-- Developing Mobile network analytics application using `Silverlight` and `WCF`.
+- UK-based company.
+Worked remotely from Yaroslavl, Russia.
+We had international team, worked remotely from various time zones.
+- Developed analytic application for Mobile Networks.
+Main features included monitoring networks, reporting outages and failures based on daily KPIs, plotting data on the map, building daily reports.
+Every day our application processed billions of KPIs from hundreds cellular towers.

 ### Dec 2007 - Feb 2010.
 [FogSoft LLC](http://fogsoft.ru).

-> `asp.net`, `c#`, `ms-sql`, `nhibernate`, `wpf`, `winforms`, `javascript`, `sharepoint`, `wcf`, `entity-framework`.
+> `asp.net`, `c#`, `ms-sql`, `wpf`, `winforms`, `javascript`, `sharepoint`, `wcf`

-- Developing enterprise applications.
-- Designing solutions based on `WSS 3.0` and `MOSS 2007`.
+- Worked in Yaroslavl, Russia.
+- Building Enterprise Applications, including Trading Platforms, Customer relationship management application and automation for Advertise Agencies.
+    Worked in close relationship with the customers to define business problems and provide solutions.
+- Worked on designing and extending Web Framework for building Enterprise applications, which was used for most of the applications built by the company.
+- Integrated Russian certified cryptographic solution for signing bids on client side directly in the browser.

+### September 2008 - June 2011.
+Yaroslavl State University.
+Teaching Assistant.

+- CS courses and practicums.
+Lectured in groups of 20 students basics of Design Patterns.

 ### January 2005 - November 2007.
 [IT-Co](http://it-co.ru).

-> `c++/mfc`, `asp.net`, `c#`, `ms-sql`, `nhibernate`, `javascript`.
+> `c++`, `mfc`, `asp.net`, `c#`, `ms-sql`

-* Developing application for engineers.
-* Working on Add-ins for `SolidWorks`.
-* Developing `ASP.NET` enterprise applications.
+- Developed CAD-software, including desktop application built by the company and Add-ins for SolidWorks.
+- Developed ASP.NET enterprise applications for electronic document management.
+- Joined the company on early stage, helped with hiring, educating and management.

 ## Personal projects

-I have a lot of pet projects, some of them visible, some of them not.
+I have a several pet projects, some of them useful, some of them not.
-In this section I decided to list few interesting sucesseful projects I worked on in my personal time.
+There are just few, which I believe gained the most visibility

-### 2013-2015. outcoldplayer (former gMusicW).
+### 2013-2015. outcoldplayer

 > `c#`, `windows8`, `winrt`, `sqlite`

-Unofficial Google Music player for Windows 8. outcoldplayer was listed on the first place of top paid applications for several days.
+Unofficial Google Music player for Windows 8.
+Application has been listed on the first place of top paid applications for several days.
 Version 3.0 got very high ratings.
-1000 everyday users.
-It was great project, but of the lack of free time I stopped working on it and removed it from Windows Store.
+More than 1000 everyday users.
+Closed it for several reasons, one of them was the problems with supporting not documented API.

 ### 2013-2014.
 Dewey